junxit/us-congress-bills-119/bill.md

     - **(E)** provide custodial or safekeeping services for reserves, consistent with this Act;
     - **(F)** undertake other functions that directly support activities described in subparagraphs (A) through (E); and
     - **(G)** undertake such non-payment stablecoin activities that are allowed by the primary Federal payment stablecoin regulator.
-  - **(8)** *Prohibition on yield* A permitted payment stablecoin issuer may not pay interest or yield to holders of its payment stablecoins.
+  - **(9)** *Prohibition on yield* A permitted payment stablecoin issuer may not pay interest or yield to holders of its payment stablecoins.
-  - **(9)** *Regulation of Federal qualified nonbank payment stablecoin issuers by the Comptroller* A Federal qualified nonbank payment stablecoin issuer shall be regulated and supervised exclusively by the Comptroller.
+  - **(10)** *Regulation of Federal qualified nonbank payment stablecoin issuers by the Comptroller* A Federal qualified nonbank payment stablecoin issuer shall be regulated and supervised exclusively by the Comptroller.
-- **(b)** *State-Level regulatory regimes*
+- **(b)** *State-level regulatory regimes*
   - **(1)** *In general* A State qualified payment stablecoin issuer may only issue payment stablecoins pursuant to the regulation of a State payment stablecoin regulator of a State with a regulatory regime for issuing payment stablecoins that is certified under this subsection as meeting or exceeding the standards and requirements described in subsection (a).
   - **(2)** *Certification*
     - **(A)** *In general* Beginning on the date that is 1 year after the date of enactment of this Act or 60 days after the rulemaking described in subsection (d) is completed, whichever is earlier, a State payment stablecoin regulator may submit to the Secretary of the Treasury a certification that the regulatory regime of the State for issuing payment stablecoins meets or exceeds the standards and requirements described in subsection (a).